hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/logto.md

 ghcr.io/logto-io/logto:prerelease
 ```

-For more details on how to self-host a Logto instance, please check Logto official “[Get Started](https://docs.logto.io/docs/tutorials/get-started/)” documentation.
+For more details on how to self-host a Logto instance, please check Logto official "[Get Started](https://docs.logto.io/docs/tutorials/get-started/)" documentation.

 ### Sign-in to Logto Admin Console